Turnyur/row-echelon/README.md

-Snippet to reduce a matrix to Row Echelon form following Mathematics for Machine Learning Course, Imperial Colleg London
+Mathematics for Machine Learning - Imperial College Lodon Exercise in python